TempleEight/temple-docs/TempleEight/docs/guide/value-constraints.md

 sidebar_label: Value Constraints
 ---

-Sometimes you need more control over the values that are acceptable in your data model, for these cases Temple provides a suite of Value Constraints: extra metadata you can attach to properties that allow values to be restricted in some way.
+Sometimes you need more control over the values that are acceptable in your data model.
+For these cases Temple provides a suite of Value Constraints: extra metadata you can attach to properties that allow values to be restricted in some way.

 ## Primitive Restrictions